Gnidleif/Human-Resources/README.md

 ## Announcements

 The announcement feature is used to let other users know when a user has joined or left the server.
-To set this up simply run **settings announcement channel <channel name or id>**.
+To set this up simply run **settings announcement channel !CHANNEL REFERENCE**.
 These messages can be individually configured or disabled.

 ## Default guild settings